 There is currently no specific validated treatment available for a Hepatitis E infection.
 However, a number of cases of Hepatitis E infection have been successfully treated with an off-label use of the same drugs which are used for treating Hepatitis B. Most therapies are designed to alleviate the symptoms helping the patient to feel better whilst their immune system fights off the virus.

 Around the world, there are an estimated 20 million Hepatitis E infections each year.
 Of these about 15% or 3 million develop into acute illnesses with around 60,000 deaths reported annually.
-Hepatitis E is particularly dangerous for pregnant women who can readily develop an acute infection which has a mortality rate of around 20%.
-Hepatitis E is a significant cause of sickness and death in the developing world and early diagnosis and disease management are the best defences against this virus.
+Hepatitis E is particularly dangerous for pregnant women who can readily develop an acute infection, which has a mortality rate of around 20%.
+Hepatitis E is a significant cause of sickness and death in the developing world.
+Early diagnosis and disease management are the best defences against this virus.